erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 ### Application

 5. Can you implement Message Queue from memory without looking at the code?
-6. What real-world problem could you solve using Message Queue?
+6. What real-world problem could youaddresse using Message Queue?

 ### Debugging

 7. What are the most common mistakes when implementing Message Queue?
-8. How would you test your Message Queue implementation?
+8. How would you test your Message Queue deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization